 You may have heard of Sciatica or Low Back Pain, or been told that you have it.
-BUT do you really know what it is and what the cause is?
+BUT do you really know what the sciatic nerve is or how it gets sore?

 In this post I we will go over, common causes, misperceptions and finally, self-treatment techniques.